-Symantec Layoffs: Fiscal Year 2020 Staff Cuts Confirmed
+Symantec Layoffs: Fiscal Year 2020 Staff Cuts Begin

-Symantec layoffs will impact roughly 7 percent of staff during fiscal year 2020, the cybersecurity company announced today.
-The company also plans to downsize, vacate or close certain facilities and data centers in connection with the restructuring plan, Symantec disclosed today.
+The overall layoffs will impact roughly 7 percent of staff during fiscal year 2020, the cybersecurity company announced in August 2019.
+The company also plans to downsize, vacate or close certain facilities and data centers in connection with the restructuring plan, Symantec disclosed that month.

 Among the questions ChannelE2E is seeking to answer: How will Broadcom…